Listen to an audio file of this tool.

 - Stay engaged.
 Working together on ideas for new and different listening strategies can offer additional support and motivation for your child/teen when tough issues arise.

 - Engage in further practice.
 Create more opportunities to practice when all is calm.

-When children/teens do not listen, give them another chance.
-We all lose our focus sometimes.
+When your child/teen does not listen to you or is clearly focusing elsewhere, you might be tempted to scold or nag, but be sure and give them additional chances.
+Everyone loses their focus sometimes.
 Seek clarification on what they heard and did not hear, and then review what you said again to help them refocus their attention.